persteenolsen/django-starter-two/README.md

 `vercel_app/__init__.py`

-Create a Super User for the Admin Backend in the MySQL DB
+Create a Super User for the Admin Backend in the MySQL

 ```bash
 py manage.py createsuperuser